ArmorIQ LogoArmorIQ SDK

 Raises

-• InvalidPlanError: If plan structure is invalid
+• ValueError/Error: If plan parameter is missing or invalid

-• ValueError: If required fields are missing
+• ValueError/Error: If required fields (goal, steps) are missing

 Examples

-explicit_plan = {
+plan = {

 "steps": [